HRV & COHERENCE

 What actually moves the needle

-Breathing rate training: Breathing at your resonance frequency (typically 4.5–6.5 breaths per minute) is the single most effective way to improve HRV acutely and, with practice, at baseline.
+Breathing rate training: Breathing at your resonance frequency (typically 4.5–6.5 breaths per minute) is one of the most effective ways to improve HRV acutely and, with consistent practice, at baseline.
 This is the foundation.

-CO₂ tolerance work: Improving your system's comfort with carbon dioxide reduces the overbreathing pattern that suppresses HRV.
+CO₂ tolerance work: Training your body to tolerate normal levels of CO₂ — rather than triggering the urge to breathe too early — reduces the overbreathing pattern that suppresses HRV.
 These two practices — breathing rate and CO₂ tolerance — reinforce each other.

-Sleep: HRV is most trainable through sleep quality.
-Nasal breathing during sleep (often supported by mouth taping after proper assessment) significantly improves overnight HRV recovery.
+Sleep: HRV is strongly influenced by sleep quality — and research shows the relationship is bidirectional.
+Better sleep supports higher resting HRV, and better HRV supports more restorative sleep.
+Nasal breathing during sleep (often supported by mouth taping after proper assessment) improves overnight breathing patterns and HRV recovery.

 Exercise: Moderate aerobic exercise improves vagal tone over time.
 Overtraining suppresses it.
 HRV tracking helps you find the balance.